Last update π

 ssu_rarefied.head()

-Anything which has count > 1 is replicate of some sort.
-Note that this information comes from the enhanced metadata information, because replicate_info
+count > 1 is replicate of some sort.
+Note that this information comes from the enhanced metadata information, because replicate info

 is not in the original metadata.
 It is a combination of observatory